capyBearista/yt-content-digest/docs/NOTES.md

 grok-4.1-fast:free has 2,000,000 context window: https://openrouter.ai/x-ai/grok-4.1-fast:free

 Haven't tested with Anthropic, Grok since they don't have free tiers and require payment.

+Cerebras has odd behavior when it generates a response for summarization tasks for long videos (e.g., 100 minutes).